 Contraindications*: Not to be used for headaches that occur because of Deficiency of Yin or from raising Liver Yang; it should not be used when there is abnormal bleeding or during pregnancy.

 In Traditional Chinese Medicine (TCM), szechuan lovage roots are plants that belong to the 'Herbs that invigorate the Blood' category.
 Like the name indicates these herbs tend to stimulate the Blood flow.
 In TCM they're used to help the circulation of Blood in cardiovascular conditions or menstrual irregularities as well as to treat acute pains caused by Blood Stagnation.
-They can also be used to treat Blood Stasis in the case of certain tumors, cysts and hardened clots.
+They can also be used to treat Blood Stagnation when it causes certain tumors, cysts and hardened clots.

 Szechuan lovage roots also taste Pungent.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like szechuan lovage roots tend to promote the circulations of Qi and body fluids.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like szechuan lovage roots tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
 As such szechuan lovage roots are thought to target the Gallbladder, the Liver and the Pericardium.
-Similar to modern medicine, in TCM the Gall Bladder stores and releases bile produced by the Liver.
+Similar to modern medicine, in TCM the Gallbladder stores and releases bile produced by the Liver.
 It also controls the emotion of decisiveness.
-The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 The Pericardium is also called the "heart protector".
 It is the first line of defence for the Heart against external pathogenic influences

 Ligusticum chuanxiong could help treat cardiovascular diseases because it contains ligustilide and senkyunolide A which both have vasorelaxation activities.1.